Over the course of my career starting, running, and selling businesses, I’ve bought hundreds of domain names.

-Want my quick take?
-I prefer Domain.com over other top registrars.
-They have great prices and it is really easy to use.
-It’s the registrar I use, and the one I recommend to my family and friends when they are building websites.
+My quick take?
+I prefer Domain.com (Get 20% off with coupon code QUICKSPROUT) over other top registrars.
+They have great prices and super easy to use.
+It’s the registrar that I personally use and always recommend.

 The Top 7 Domain Registrars Ranked